texe/docsify/docs/README.md

+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań. v

+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.

+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań. v

+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.
+To jest rodział wymagań.

 ## Praca z programem

+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.

+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.
+To jest praca z programem.

 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.
 To jest praca z programem.